chrisgundling/YoloLight/README.md

 ---

 Darkflow was originally implemented by @[thtrieu](https://github.com/thtrieu).
 The original Tiny-YOLOv2 model was then trained against the annotated Udacity SDC datasets by several @[udacity](https://github.com/udacity/self-driving-car/tree/master/vehicle-detection/darkflow) open source community members.
 The model that they trained is capable of detecting cars, trucks, bicycles, pedestrians and traffic lights.
 This YOLOv2 model has been modified to be a traffic light detector and was implemented as a ROS node that should be capable of real time operation in ROS on a high performance GPU.
-I was able to get 14 Hz on an Amazon AWS K520 with the model running standalone and writing out images, so would expect significantly faster on a NVIDIA GTX 1070 or 1080 machine (`/scripts/times.txt` currently shows stats on Hz, but will update once I can get an appropriate GPU benchmark test).
+The package runs at 23Hz on a NVIDIA GTX 860M. (`/scripts/times.txt` currently shows benchmarking stats on Hz using an AWS K520, but will update once I can do more high performance GPU testing).
 Here is an image of the model runnning standalone outside of ROS and a youtube [video](https://youtu.be/rgt_ntJtq8w).

 ![img](./scripts/TLight-Detector.jpeg)